TheTrio/rusty-pass/README.md

 # Rusty-Pass

 A command line password manager written in Rust.
+The (encrypted)passwords are stored in an SQLite database

 ## About